intel/ai-reference-models/models_v2/tensorflow/3d_unet/training/gpu/CONTAINER.md

 # TensorFlow UNet-3D Training

 ## Description
-This document has instructions for running UNet-3D training with BFloat16 precision using Intel® Extension for TensorFlow on Intel® Data Center GPU Max Series.
+This document has instructions for running UNet-3D training with BFloat16 and FP32 precisions using Intel® Extension for TensorFlow on Intel® Data Center GPU Max Series.

 ## Datasets